A Surprising Way to Cleanse Toxic Kidneys - Dr. Berg on Kidney Detoxification

 The aging process naturally leads to changes in the structure and function of our kidneys.
 Over time, these changes can reduce their ability to filter toxins from the bloodstream effectively.

-In other words: As we get older, maintaining good kidney health becomes even more critical.
-So, let’s treat them right.
+As we get older, maintaining good kidney health becomes even more critical.

 Risks Associated with Long-Term Medication Use